MV10/mv10.github.io/_posts/2018-01-04-localhost-ssl-identityserver-certificates.md

 ![Localhostca](/assets/2018/01-04/localhostca.png)

-You don't really need the thumbprints of these certificates for anything, but the import commandlets display them anyway.
+You'll need the certficate thumbprints to activate SSL in Kestrel, but don't worry about copying them now, we'll look at another way to retrieve them.

 ![Localhostinstalled](/assets/2018/01-04/localhostinstalled.png)